TZstatsADS/Fall2020-Project3-group7/README.md

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members approve our work presented in this GitHub repository including this contributions statement.
 + Depeng Kong built Random Forest and SVM Model to improve the overall performance of predictions through Cross-validation and tuning parameters.

-+ Peng Xinyuan built GBM Model to improve prediction performance through Cross-validation and tuning parameters.
++ Xinyuan Peng built GBM Model to improve prediction performance through Cross-validation and tuning parameters.
 She also contributed on improving the performance SVM Model.
 Construct initial skeleton of main.RMD file.
 She also helped debug across different models.

-+ Duan Siyu rebalanced training data using different methods, and rebalanced testing data to calculate AUC and accuracy for all models.
++ Siyu Duan rebalanced training data using different methods, and rebalanced testing data to calculate AUC and accuracy for all models.
 She also contributed on tuning parameters of GBM model.
-She integrated all the codes into main, tidied the file, and created tables and plots to summarize performance of all models.
+She integrated all the codes into main to make sure all codes run smoothly, tidied the file, and created tables and plots to summarize performance of all models.

 + Natalie Williams wrote initial skeleton code of SVM model.
 She prepared a verbal script for presentation, and was the presentor of our group.